 Makes the Most Out of What He Has to Work With

 We mentioned how Brady has led his team to the playoffs in 13 of 15 years.
-One of the most interesting things to look at is that the cast of characters around Brady has always changed through those years, yet his results of performing at a high level and making it to the playoffs has stayed consistent.
+One of the most interesting things to look at is that the cast of characters around Brady has always changed through those years, yet his results of performing at a high level and making it to the playoffs have stayed consistent.
 You can attribute this to a lot of different things, but one factor is that Brady always makes the most out of what he has to work with.

 Applying this to being a sales professional, you will face periods where your portfolio of products, your territory, or even the team you are on will have gaps and weaknesses.
-Many sales professionals can let these attributes slow them down and create a lot of negative thoughts and doubt.
+Many sales professionals can let these attributes slow them down and create a lot of negative thoughts and doubts.

 Having a positive attitude and making the most out of what you have to work with can help you to perform at a higher level.